OracleCloudTw/CloudNative_Mobile/Integrations/304-IntegrationsLab.md

 - Examine test results from varies OIC monitoring facilities

 ### Prerequisites ###
-- Oracle Public Cloud Service account including Integration Cloud Service
+- Oracle Public Cloud Service account including Integration Cloud
 - SOAP and REST connections and an orchestration flow in OIC already configured (303-IntegrationsLab.md)

 #### Testing and Monitoring Your Work on OIC ####